enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@observers
+@observers()
 ----------
-A class decorator that creates an `observers` property on the class prototype.
+Generates a class decorator that creates an `observers` property on the class prototype.
 The [`observers`](https://www.polymer-project.org/1.0/docs/devguide/properties.html#multi-property-observers)
 property is an array of names of functions that observe changes to a set of properties,
 sub-properties, or array properties.
 If the decorator is applied multiple times to